I thought I would try something a little different with today’s blog … and would like to give credit to the website Parablesite.com for this story.

 Growing up I was educated in Catholic schools and often they used parables to make a point …so they are certainly not a new invention, and perhaps not even trendy.
 For some people they may even seem a little “hokey”.

 The interesting thing about how people learn is that we are all a little different and different styles of learning will work for different people.
-If the visualisation of a parable can help to drive home a point then it seems like it could be a good tool!
+If the visualization of a parable can help to drive home a point then it seems like it could be a good tool!

 This parable has a number of messages … all of which you have heard before: